Dick Rees

-Frederick Brychan Rees (1894 - 1951), known professionally as Dick Rees (sometimes Fred Rees or F. B. Rees) was a Welsh jockey who was the British Jump Racing Champion on five separate occasions in the 1920s.
-During the course of his career, Rees won the Cheltenham Gold Cup on three separate occasions, and the 1921 Grand National.
+Frederick Brychan Rees (1894 - 1951), known professionally as Dick Rees (sometimes Fred Rees or F. B. Rees) was a Welsh jockey who was the British Jump Racing Champion on five occasions in the 1920s.
+During the course of his career, Rees won the Cheltenham Gold Cup on three occasions, and the 1921 Grand National.

 Early life

 Frederick Brychan Rees was born on 30 November 1894 in Pembroke, Pembrokeshire, Wales, to Brychan Rees, a veterinary surgeon, and Hilda Bowers.
 He grew up in Tenby.

 Rees' Welsh upbringing revolved around hunting and point-to-point racing.
 He reportedly ran away from home aged 11 to become a stable lad and learn his trade.
 His first win came in 1911, in a farmers' race on a horse called Tommy that belonged to his father.

 Alongside his brother, Lewis Bilbie Rees (who won the 1922 Grand National) Rees rode for Mr Harrison's Tenby stable as an amateur before the First World War.
 In 1914, Rees enlisted as a private in the Sussex Yeomanry, was commissioned into the Manchester Regiment and ultimately seconded to the Royal Flying Corps as an observer.